DylanB18/Kool-Kart/README.md

-# The master branch code is not fully functional, as it is not compatible with a local build environment.
-If you would like to see the finished game, it is availible [here](https://studio.code.org/projects/gamelab/X4KqP7uUm_gvA_T_BzYNRcw9vA89fWx9Q437OKqG9Xs) and in the "final-code" branch.
+# This code is compatible with the code.org Code Studio only.

 # Kool Kart😎